 This 27" cement ledge/drop can be quite sticky at good flows.
 At 750-850, the center looks unlikely to escape, but running a sneak route tight to either shore, angling toward center on your boof, should put you in the clear.
 The cement bottom is uniform here, so if you end up caught, worst case, you exit your boat, stand up, and walk out.

 WPR often means 'Wisconsin Public Radio', but in this case it means Watertown Plank Road.
-This hydraulic jump of about 25" can also be slightly sticky at good flows.
-(Same advice as in the prior drop.)
+This hydraulic jump of about 25" *tends* not to be as sticky as the others at most flows.
+(If you do get stuck, same advice holds as for the prior drop.)

 The river heads toward and passes under the railroad tracks just downstream of Watertown Plank Road.
 (There are actually two levels of tracks, one parallel to the creek, the other on the trestle overhead relatively perpendicular to the creek.)
 The cement channel slopes a bit and heads toward a vertical corregated steel wall which sends the water careening right before it careens back left in the cement channel below.
 At moderate flows, a sweet surfable (catch-on-the-fly) wave forms before you accelerate into the chicane.
 (Note: at low-to-moderate flows, rather than accelerate, you will grunge and grind through here, as the water sheets so fast and shallow across the wide cement slab.)